Human Rights Interdisciplinary

 Do you want to know all about Human Rights, and how they are applied in modern society?
 Without a doubt Human Rights are essential to a wide range of professions and organisations.
 If you want to expand your skills and knowledge about Human Rights, then this is the perfect exchange program for you!

 This exchange program is a 30 ECTS English taught course at Hanze University Groningen.
-It offers the opportunity to shape and apply your education around the central project Human Rights in Practice (10 ECTS) in which you can pursue your personal interests: explore those issues and cases that genuinely inspire you!
-All of this can be done individually or in small groups together with fellow students.
+It offers the opportunity to shape and apply your education around the central project Human Rights in Practice (20 ECTS) in which you can pursue your personal interests: explore those issues and cases that are genuinely compelling to you.
+Delve into it together with fellow students and try to make an actual impact with your outcomes.

 The course is designed in accordance with the many different issues and areas in which Human Rights matters are currently at stake.
-Therefore you will learn to recognize how Human Rights are closely connected to professional practices such as Social Work, International Law, Economics as well as the (para) medical professions.
+Therefore you will learn to recognize how Human Rights are closely connected to professional practices such as Social Work an International Law.

 Upon successful completion, students will have the knowledge and skills to: